-“I practice a technique called motivational interviewing, which is based on the concept that clients do better when they figure out what to do as opposed to being told.
+“[Motivational interviewing] is based on the concept that clients do better when they figure out what to do as opposed to being told.
 When a client feels less pressured (by herself or her therapist), she has more of a chance of relaxing and wanting to talk about what’s on her mind.

 Built on collaboration and predicated upon curiosity, compassion, and acceptance, it employs open-ended questions about motivation, barriers to motivation, and the change process.
 It helps clients tap into their own desires, circumventing their fears.
 Clients feel challenges in a positive, non-threatening way, as if you’re on their side, helping them access what they already know.”

-Motivational Interviewing Skills Checklist
+Motivational Interviewing Techniques